CodingItWrong/outsidein.dev/docs/vue/5-writing-data.md

   });
 ```

 We describe the situation when the form is filled in.
 We enter a restaurant name into a text field, then click a submit button.
 Note that while in the Cypress test we found elements by their placeholder and title text, with Vue Test Utils it's easier to find elements by a `data-testid` attribute, so we use that instead.
 Also note that we find the form and trigger a submit event on it, rather than finding the submit button and triggering a click event on it.
-CONFIRM THE BUTTON DOESN"T WORK, AND FIND OUT WHY.

 In `RestaurantList` we didn't pass a payload to our action, so we just had to confirm that the action function was called.
-But here, we need to ensure the restaurant name is passed as the payload of the action, so we need to use the `.toHaveBeenCalledWith()` matcher (CHECK THIS TERM).
+But here, we need to ensure the restaurant name is passed as the payload of the action, so we need to use the `.toHaveBeenCalledWith()` matcher.
 The first argument is one provided by Vuex that includes a `commit` function and others, so since it's not provided by us there's no reason for us to set an expectation on it.
 So instead we pass `expect.anything()`, to tell Jest that any value there is fine.
 It's the second argument, where the payload is passed, that we want to confirm that the correct `restaurantName` is passed through.

 Save the file and we get a failing test, as we expect: